Brennall/HFH-SRD/Chapter05.md

 Arcane 4	Duration:	6 turns

-With this spell the caster creates an invisible magical “eye” through which he can see.
+With this spell the caster creates an invisible magical "eye" through which he can see.
 The eye has infravision, but otherwise sees exactly as the caster would (including being able to detect magic, see invisible or detect evil if those spells are in effect on the caster).
 It can be created in any place the caster can see, up to a range of 240' away, and thereafter can move at a rate of 40' per round as directed by the caster.
 The eye will not move more than 240' away from the caster under any circumstances.
-The eye cannot pass through solid objects, but as it is exactly the size of a normal human's eye, it can pass through holes as small as 1” in diameter.
+The eye cannot pass through solid objects, but as it is exactly the size of a normal human's eye, it can pass through holes as small as 1" in diameter.
 The caster must concentrate to use the eye.

 ### Wizard Lock	Range:	10'